-- 154. In coordination with contingency planning processes and in view of the strategic use of the CBPFs to respond to sudden-onset emergencies as quickly as possible, allocations may include projects designed to preposition funding with partners to enable a '48-hour response'.
-Pre-positioning of funding overcomes the need to conduct a new allocation process and establish new Grant Agreements following a sudden-onset situation, which requires a longer timeframe as outlined above. - 155.
+- 147. In coordination with contingency planning processes and in view of the strategic use of the CBPFs to respond to sudden-onset emergencies as quickly as possible, allocations may include projects designed to preposition funding with partners to enable a '48-hour response'.
+Pre-positioning of funding overcomes the need to conduct a new allocation process and establish new Grant Agreements following a sudden-onset situation, which requires a longer timeframe as outlined above. - 148.
 Funding will be pre-positioned with pre-selected partners as a stand-alone "48-hour response" project, unrelated to any other project selected for funding.
 The funds provided cannot be for extending or otherwise modifying other projects.
 The following criteria apply to the selection of best-placed partners for pre-positioned funding: - i.
 Geographical coverage: Partners must have the capacity to operate and/or have access to location(s) susceptible to sudden-onset emergencies and where the HC considers that 48-hour response capability is a strategic objective for the Fund. - ii.
-Operational capacity: Partners must have the technical capacity to provide an integrated, multisector response and be able to deliver quickly. - 156.
-In consultation with the AB and after the endorsement of the HC, a specific envelope for pre-positioning funding may be considered in either a Standard or Reserve Allocation.
+Operational capacity: Partners must have the technical capacity to provide an integrated, multisector response and be able to deliver quickly. - 149.
+In consultation with the AB and after the endorsement of the HC, a stand-alone Reserve Allocation for prepositioning of funding may be considered.
 The Allocation Strategy should include specifications related to geographical areas, the amount of funding to be pre-positioned, and the criteria used to identify partners.

-&lt;sup>44 Eligibility of expenditures can start prior to signature of the Grant Agreement, as noted in paragraphs 131 and 326.
+40 Eligibility of expenditures can start prior to signature of the Grant Agreement, as noted in paragraphs 131 and 326.

-&lt;sup>45 While OCHA is responsible for the signing of the HC and EO, the timeline is also contingent on partners signing the Grant Agreement.
+41 While OCHA is responsible for the signing of the HC and EO, the timeline is also contingent on partners signing the Grant Agreement.